systemphile/RecruitmentScreener/README.md

 #### Overview

-Recruiter Screener is a Django + Django REST Framework project designed to help recruiters streamline candidate screening.
+JobSafi is Recruiter Screener app, a Django + Django REST Framework project designed to help recruiters streamline candidate screening.
 The system **auto-generates screening questions** based on job descriptions and associated tags, giving recruiters an instant screener they can use in their hiring process.

 This project is developed as a capstone project.

 #### Features

-* **User Management**: Employers (recruiters), Candidates and Admin roles.
+* **User Management**: Employers (recruiters), and Admin roles.
 * **Job Posting**: Employers create and manage job listings with tags/keywords.
 * **Auto-Generated Screening Questions**: Generated from predefined template questions mapped to job tags.
 * **Custom Screening Questions**: Employers can add their own custom questions.